aliparlakci/bulk-downloader-for-reddit/README.md

 Example usage: **`--set-default-directory`**

 ## **`--use-local-config`**
 Sets the program to use config.json file in the current directory.
 Creates it if it does not exists.
-Useful for having different configurations.
+Useful for having different configurations. **Does not take any parameter.**

 Example usage: **`--use-local-config`**

 ## **`--no-dupes`**
 Skips the same posts in different subreddits.
+Does not take any parameter.

 Example usage: **`--no-dupes`**

 ## **`--downloaded-posts`**
 Takes a file directory as a parameter and skips the posts if it matches with the post IDs inside the file.
 It also saves the newly downloaded posts to a file.
+Does not take any parameter.

 Example usage: **`--downloaded-posts D:\bdfr\ALL_POSTS.txt`**